pfizer-opensource/sit2standpy/paper/paper.md

 significant detriment to battery life due to power consumption, ``PySit2Stand``'s use of acceleration only allows for a single sensor to collect days worth of analyzable data.

+# Current Work

+``PySit2Stand`` was validated, and used to compute the results presented in [@adamowicz:2019].
+Detailed background and presentation of the methods can be found there as well.

 # Capabilities

 At its simplest, ``PySit2Stand`` takes raw accelerometer data with timestamps and returns detected sit-to-stand